MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 ARKit is the augmented reality framework included with iOS.
-ARKit 2 allows multiple users to interact with each other in an augmented reality scene, makes it possible to persist objects in space and return to them at a later time, and provides for 2D and 3D image recognition and tracking. iOS 12 also provides AR Quick Look, a way to render usdz AR models in your apps.
+ARKit 2 allows multiple users to interact with each other in an augmented reality scene, makes it possible to persist objects in space and return to them at a later time, and provides 2D image recognition and tracking and 3D object recognition. iOS 12 also provides AR Quick Look, a way to render usdz AR models in your apps.

 ## Siri shortcuts